 After a break from contesting the band decided to enter the Butlins Contest at Skegness in January 2005.
 Once again under the baton of Graham Smith, extra rehearsals and an all day workshop was held.
 Our hard work paid off as 5th place was achieved.
 The band stayed on the Butlins resort for the weekend and a wonderful time was had by all.

 A grand reunion of members was held in September 2005 in Royston Church.
 Members past and present were invited to take part in a concert with a theme of “Music from Stage and Screen”.
 The church was filled with supporters of the band and ex-players to listen to the concert performed by a band of players spanning many years.
-As well as bringing members back together it was also a family occasion as there have been several families playing in the band over the years.
-The Simons family can proudly boast having had 4 generations of their family playing in the band with Roger, who joined the band in 1961 and is also the band’s Secretary, and his son Owen, still playing.
-The Drake family have had 3 generations playing over the years.
-On the night of the reunion concert the Smith family were out in full strength with Claire, Becky and their parents Graham and Judy all playing.
 At this concert another long serving member of the band, Brian Edwards, was awarded the position of Life President of the band.
-Brian joined the band in 1943 and plays the cornet.
+Brian joined the band in 1943 and has only recently retired from playing the cornet.

 In April 2008, Royston Town Band welcomed Steve Earley as their new Musical Director.
 Steve has been involved with brass music for nearly 25 years, having started playing the tuba and trombone at school.
 A graduate of Manchester University, where he had tuba lessons from Andrew Duncan, Steve has played with a number of Championship Section bands including Regent Brass, Redbridge Brass, Virtuois (GUS) and Raunds Temperance Band.
-He currently leads the bass section of Milton Keynes Brass and plays with the Leaside Brass Quintet.
 As a conductor Steve has worked with many bands, notably East London Brass who gained promotion to the 2nd Section under his direction.
-The band are very much looking forward to working with Steve.

-This is only a very brief resume of Royston Town Band, who is indebted to so many people over the 150 years for their continued existence.
-It is sincerely hoped that with such dedication and future generations prepared to offer their services and support they will be able to met the next century
+This is only a very brief resume of Royston Town Band, who is indebted to so many people over more than 150 years for their continued existence.
+It is sincerely hoped that with such dedication and future generations prepared to offer their services and support they will continue for many more years to come.